Leading Speeding Offence Lawyers Sydney

 A speeding fine in NSW can have serious consequences beyond the initial penalty, including demerit points that can lead to a licence suspension.
 For many drivers, especially those on provisional licences, a single speeding offence can mean losing your right to drive.

-At Daoud Legal: Sydney Criminal Defence & Traffic Lawyers, our specialist traffic lawyers are dedicated to achieving the best possible outcome, whether that’s having the speeding charge withdrawn, or persuading the court to grant a non-conviction order to protect your licence and record.
+At Daoud Legal: Sydney Criminal Defence & Traffic Lawyers, our specialist traffic lawyers are dedicated to achieving the best possible outcome, whether that’s having the speeding charge withdrawn, or persuading the court to grant a non-conviction order to protect your licence and driving record.

 We provide specialist legal advice and representation for every aspect of a speeding offence, including: